 "These new and/or upgraded properties allow the Palm Springs brand to renew itself and reach every generation of visitor," Ginther says.

-And when it comes to stimulating our economy and supporting as many as 1,000 local jobs during peak tourism season, the tremendous success of the City’s Airline Marketing Incentive Program at Palm Springs International Airport has proven to be another extraordinary economic driver for the Coachella Valley.
-The City Council committed $1 million to the program, and popular Canadian airline WestJet was the first to take advantage, followed by United, Alaska, Frontier, Allegiant, and most recently, Virgin America and Air Canada Rouge.
-This brings expanded service to Palm Springs and the entire Coachella Valley and, coupled with nearly $100 million in improvements over the past several years along with a new $25 million airport traffic control tower, new excitement to Palm Springs International Airport.
+And when it comes to stimulating our economy and supporting as many as 1,000 local jobs during peak tourism season, the tremendous success of the city's Airline Marketing Incentive Program at Palm Springs International Airport has proven to be another extraordinary economic driver for the Coachella Valley.
+The City Council committed $1 million to the program and popular Canadian airline WestJet was the first to take advantage; followed by United, Alaska, Allegiant, Virgin America and Air Canada Rouge.
+Most recently, JetBlue announced nonstop service to and from Palm Springs International Airport to JFK in New York beginning in January 2016.
+This brings expanded service to Palm Springs and the entire Coachella Valley — and coupled with nearly $100 million in improvements along with a new $25 million airport traffic control tower, new excitement to Palm Springs International Airport.